 What money sources can I borrow from may account?
 You may borrow money from your 401(k) before-tax and after-tax contributions, Roth after-tax contributions, Company matching contributions, rollover contributions and profit sharing contributions - plus any investment earnings on these contributions.
 Will I pay interest on the loan?
 Yes.
 New loans are made at the prime rate, as published in The Wall Street Journal on the last business day of each month.
 The interest rate is locked in at the time of the loan request and remains fixed over the loan term.
 Where do my loan repayments go?
 Principal and interest repayments are credited to your account according to your current investment elections.
 Repayments are made through after-tax payroll deductions in equal installments.
 You can pay your full outstanding loan balance at any time by direct debit or certified check.
 Partial payments are not accepted.
 How long do I have to repay the loan?
 You choose the loan repayment schedule, which can be from 12 to 60 months.
 (Loan repayments are spread over whole months only.)
 How many loans can I have at one time?
 You can have up to two loans outstanding at any given time.
 What if I leave BMO before paying back my loan?
-If you terminate employment or die and have an outstanding loan, you must repay the balance you owe within the earlier of the date you (or your beneficiary) receive a distribution from the plan or the last day of the calendar month following 90 days from the date of your termination or death.
-If you do not, the outstanding balance will be reported to the IRS as taxable income.
-To repay your loan in full, you can request a payoff on Empower online via direct debit or print a loan payoff form if you prefer to mail a check or call Empower for assistance (see "How to access your 401(k) Savings Plan account").
+If you terminate employment and have an outstanding loan, you may continue to make loan payments in a manner other than payroll deduction.
+If you do not make arrangements to continue payments, the outstanding balance will be reported to the IRS as taxable income.
+To repay your loan in full or set up monthly payments, you can contact Empower online to establish ACH or print a loan payoff form; if you prefer to mail a check or call Empower for assistance (see "How to access your 401(k) Savings Plan account").
 What if I default on my loan?
 If you are actively employed and not on a leave of absence or long-term disability, your loan will be considered in default at the end of the calendar quarter following the end of a calendar quarter in which you failed to make any required loan payments.
 If you are on a leave of absence or long-term disability, you will be considered in default on the next January 1, April 1, July 1, or October 1 following a 12-month period during which you have not made any required loan payments.
 If you cannot repay your loan and it goes into default, the outstanding balance will be reported to the IRS as taxable income.
 You will not be able to request another loan from the plan unless you repay your loan in full, including all accrued interest.